Finland

 Candidate Profile

-Current Doctoral candidates coming to conduct their doctoral research in Finland or students seeking to complete a full graduate degree program in Finland may be given preference.
+This award is primarily targeted for current Doctoral candidates coming to conduct their doctoral research in Finland and for students seeking to complete a full doctoral degree program in Finland.

 Eligibility